Areas of Expertise

 Knowledge dissemination; higher education outcomes assessment

-Dr. Holden is the former editor-in-chief of the Journal of Social Work Education and a current member of the editorial board of Social Work in Health Care.
+Dr. Holden is the former editor-in-chief of the Journal of Social Work Education.
 He developed and is the current editor of Information for Practice, the international news and new scholarship aggregation site for social work professionals.
 IP services include both a monthly archival service and a Twitter feed - @Info4Practice.